-Since as far back as 19th century Victorian Britain, surveys have been used to collect opinions and utilize them to make better and more informed decisions.
-Jumping to the 1950s, surveys gained further traction for businesses to understand how they were being perceived by their customers.
-Panel surveys were first used by worldwide governmental agencies to measure constituent income (Panel Study of Income Dynamics), housing, and job experience (National Longitudinal Surveys of Labor Market Experience).
+Since as far back as Victorian Britain, surveys have collected opinions and informed decisions.
+In the 1950s, surveys gained further traction with businesses to understand customer perception.
+Worldwide governmental agencies first used these surveys to measure constituent income, housing, and job experience (National Longitudinal Surveys of Labor Market Experience).

-With the rise of the internet and major shifts to an online-first culture, panel surveys have taken on a whole new meaning and purpose.
-Businesses of all sizes now have access to millions of respondents around the world to answer all of their questions.
-A world of convenience has opened, allowing researchers to reach any audience in a short period of time, and usually for a low cost.
-Decision makers today turn to panel studies to assess advertising efficiency, brand recognition, product success, purchasing behavior and much more.
+With the rise of the internet and significant shifts in online culture, longitudinal surveys have taken on a whole new meaning and purpose.
+Businesses now have access to millions of global participants, and researchers can now sample any audience quickly, usually for a low cost.
+Decision-makers today turn to panel studies to identify advertising efficiency, brand recognition, product success, purchasing behavior, and much more.

 How Do Panel Surveys Work?

-The sample size and consistency is the most important part in validating panel surveys.
-Surveying the same demography of people is the only true way to record changes in behavior in the responses.
-Through a sequence of interviews most commonly conducted as quantitative research online, researchers ask the same group of people questions and collect data from a sequence of interviews.
-All of this information is collected at different periods of time.
+The sample size and consistency are the most important part of validating panel surveys.
+Surveying the same demography of people is the most accurate way to record changes in behavior in the responses.

 US Region Groups:

-The final quota groups nested together would look like:
+The final quota groups nested together would look like this: